antique marks - everything you need to know about antique marks

 candelabrum (silver - candelabra - candlestick)

-The branched form of a candlestick, normally made as a pair, candelabra, and used in britain and europe since the middle ages.
+Normally made as a pair, (candelabra), and used in britain and europe since the middle ages.

 candle slide (furniture - desks - candle support)